Spent too much this holiday season? You’re not alone

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you tossed your budget aside during the holiday season to splurge on gifts and travel, you don’t have to spend 2019 regretting it.
 Here are some ways to get back on track to financial growth.

 1. Pay off credit card debt